SaravanaNani/Questions-repo/HR-QUestion.md

     Considering my experience, technical exposure, and current market standards, I’m expecting somewhere around 6.5 to 7 LPA.
-    However, I’m definitely open to discussion based on the role, responsibilities, and growth opportunities within the organization.
+    However, I’m definitely open to discussion based on the role, responsibilities, and growth opportunities within the organization

 ### If he says “That’s too high”